http://www.dnapatent.com/law/sample.html

 invention provides a technique, whereby a replicon and gene can coexist in a plasmid, which is capable of

-which could not exist in nature.
+being introduced into a unicellular organism, which could not exist in nature.
 Conveniently, genes are

 available, which provide for antibiotic or heavy metal resistance or polypeptide resistance, e.g.